-Owing to the nature of the Academy's operations and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trust has an interest.
-All transactions involving such organisations are conducted at arm's length and in accordance with the Academy's financial regulations and normal procurement procedures.
+Owing to the nature of the academy trust and the composition of the board of trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which Trustees have an interest.
+All transactions involving such organisations are conducted in accordance with the requirements of the AFH and with the trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-The Academy occupion the leasehold buildings at a peppercorn rent under the terms of a 125 year lease that commenced on 1 August 2011.
+The Academy occupies the leasehold buildings at a peppercorn rent under the terms of a 125 year lease that commenced on 1 August 2011.
 The landlords are an excepted charity The Foundation of Carre's Grammar School, and 4 of the trustees of this charity are also members of The Robert Carre Trust.
 The excepted charity is a related party by virtue of 4 of its trustees also being trustees of the charitable company.
-A rent of £1,248 (2016 £1.250) was paid to the Foundation of Carre's Grammar School in the year.
+A rent of £1,252 (2017: £1,248) was paid to the Foundation of Carre's Grammar School in the year.
+No amount was outstanding at either year end.

-During the year the Academy bought goods from Hockmeyer Motors Limited, a company in which R Hockmeyer is a director, of £770 (2016: £nil)
+During the year the Academy bought goods from Hockmeyer Motors Limited, a company in which R Hockmeyer is a director, of £nil (2017: £770).
+No amount was outstanding at either year end.

-During the year the Academy bought goods from Turnbull and Company Ltd, a company in which S Hopkins' wife is a director of £2,298 (2016: £nil).
+During the year the Academy bought goods from Turnbull and Company Ltd, a company in which S Hopkins' wife is a director of £nil (2017: £2,298).
+No amount was outstanding at either year end.